 Even stopping at Stage 1 generated benefits, however.
 It clarified a standard structure for IEAs, with goals and problem definitions found in the preamble; major obligations in the first several articles; provisions on monitoring, enforcement, and implementation next; and processes for dispute settlement, duration, and membership toward the end.
 In addition, our sample of IEAs provides a foundation for future scholarship.
-Scholars can extract all paragraphs related to a given design feature (e.g., Dispute settlement or Substantive obligations) (Stage 2) to develop a codebook with which to code IEAs of interest to them (Stage 3) (see, for example, Green 2014).
-Alternatively, scholars can select a set of IEAs, code them into the IEADB's 33 design features (Stage 1) and then conduct Stage 2 and 3 coding to reflect their research interests.
+Scholars can extract all paragraphs related to a given design feature (e.g., dispute settlement or substantive obligations) (Stage 2) to develop a codebook with which to code IEAs of interest to them (Stage 3) (see, e.g., Green 2014).
+Alternatively, scholars can select a set of IEAs, code them into the IEADB's thirty-three design features (Stage 1), and then conduct Stage 2 and 3 coding to reflect their research interests.